Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 DICOM images are identified by the extension '.dcm'.
 A DICOM file consists of 'Header' and 'Dataset'.

-The header consists of a 128 byte Preamble and a 4 byte DICOM prefix.
 The File Meta Information includes identifying information on the encapsulated Data Set.
 This header consists of a 128 byte File Preamble, followed by a 4 byte DICOM prefix, followed by the File Meta Elements shown in Table 7.1-1.
 This header shall be present in every DICOM file.

 The function 'dicominfo' reads in metadata of a DICOM file.